spqr/mootunes/demodulator/README.md

   channel and bit power channel.

-* Attach one scope channel (call it the "recieved" channel) to Moo's ground pin and `RECEIVE_RFID` pin.
+* Attach one scope channel (call it the "recieved" channel) to Moo's ground pin and `RECEIVE` pin.
 This is the output pin of level translator with output channel as the input.

 * Send signals from a reader (XXX how?)